robgf/AMAPPS/README.md

 - Offline observations file
 - Send to NOAA file (marine mammals, fish, etc.)
 - Deleted points file (from compairing temp. and edited shapefiles)
-- Obstrack final file (processed/ cleaned data including all the track and observation information - this goes to NWASC)
+- Obstrack final file (processed/ cleaned data including all the track and observation information, even offline observations - this goes to NWASC)
+- Missing Observations file (make sure you check this to make sure there isn't data missing that you can fix)
+- Missing Tracks file (make sure you check this to make sure there isn't data missing that you can fix)
+- Crew Summary

 4) Entering the data in the Access "Atlantic_Coast_Surveys" database